nwaynwayzayya/project-landingPage_Foundation/README.md

-# project-landingPage_Foundation
 # Landing Page Project
-# By Nway Nway Zay Ya
+By Nway Nway Zay Ya

 This is a landing page project built as part of [The Odin Project's](https://www.theodinproject.com/) Foundations course.
 The goal was to replicate a provided design mockup (PNG) using only HTML and CSS.